oraichain/cosmos-sdk-kava/docs/spec/vesting/01_state.md

 - DelegatedVesting: The tracked amount of coins (per denomination) that are delegated from a vesting account that were vesting at time of delegation.
 - ContinuousVestingAccount: A vesting account implementation that vests coins linearly over time.
 - DelayedVestingAccount: A vesting account implementation that only fully vests all coins at a given time.
+- PeriodicVestingAccount: A vesting account implementation that vests coins according to a custom vesting schedule.